 This is an example of a typical flat with a very fragmented, elongated and narrow geometry.
-In addition, there are two load-bearing walls parallels to the facades that make the new distribution even more difficult.
+In addition, there are two load-bearing walls parallel to the facades that make the new distribution even more difficult.

-*Pictures by José Hevia
+Photographer: José Hevia